srishtigautam21/nanoheal-frontend/README.md

 ### Features

-1. A list of books based on a search query from the Open Library API :
+1. A list of books based on a search query from the express server (nanoheal-backend)
-2. Details for a specific book from the Open Library API.
+2. Details for a specific book from the express server.
-3. A a list of authors based on a search query from the Open Library API.
+3. A a list of authors based on a search query from the express server .
-4. A details for a specific author from the Open Library API.
+4. A details for a specific author from the express server .
 5. Responsive

 ### Working